sinnie/learn_web_dev/node.md

 ```
 * Just like in our example, the Node module's `on` method takes a string (type) and a function (listener), and the `emit` method is also invoked with the type name.

+* When the `EventEmitter` object emits an event, all of the functions attached to that event are invoked _asynchronously_.
+Any values returned by the called listeners are _ignored_ and will be discarded [(Node)](https://nodejs.org/dist/latest-v6.x/docs/api/events.html).

 Although this technique is useful for concisely controlling the logic of our programs, it has one drawback: [Magic Strings](https://www.wikiwand.com/en/Magic_string).
 A simple definition of a __magic string__ is a string that has some special meaning in the code.
 This is problematic because it is easy for typos to cause difficult to find bugs.
   * A good workaround is to assign this to a variable in a config file (`./config/evntCnfg.js`)[(Alicea)](#references).